AndreansxTech/socketpeek/README.md

 ## Usage

-After installation, you can use the command directly:
+### Text User Interface (TUI)

+Simply run the command without arguments to launch the interactive interface:
 ```
-socketpeek <host> <port>
+socketpeek
 ```

-If you prefer to run it without installation:
+The TUI provides a user-friendly interface where you can:
+- Enter the host (IP or domain name)
+- Specify the port number
+- Set the connection timeout
+- Check the connection with a button press

+### Command Line Interface (CLI)

+You can also use the tool from the command line:
 ```
-python src/main.py <host> <port>
+socketpeek <host> <port> [options]
 ```

 Examples: